2017 Mini Clubman JCW All4 Review

 The Mini name may still convey a sense of compactness and minimalism, but everything about the modern version of this iconic British brand is bigger than it used to be.

-Where the Clubman fits in the model lineup
+Where the Clubman fits into the model lineup

 In the middle of that range is the Mini Clubman.
 Introduced in 2008, it was BMW’s first attempt at creating a Mini that was a realistic (if not ideal) way to transport four adults.
 It did that with a weird, rear-hinged door on the passenger side and a cargo area accessed through a pair of side-hinged doors in place of the liftgate you’d find on any other small hatchback or wagon.